justincbagley/piranha/BEASTReset/README.md

 ## DEPENDENCIES

-Currently, the only dependency for BEASTReset is Python v2.7++ or v3.5++.
-BEASTReset is part of the PIrANHA software repository (Bagley 2017).
+Currently, the only dependency for BEASTReset is [Python](https://www.python.org/downloads/) v2.7++ or v3++.
+BEASTReset is part of the [PIrANHA](https://github.com/justincbagley/PIrANHA) software repository (Bagley 2017).
 See the BEASTReset and PIrANHA README files for additional information.

 ## USAGE